A comprehensive list of eligible and ineligible expenses

 Private hospital room - The extra cost of a private hospital room is reimbursable.

 Propecia® - Reimbursable when prescribed by a physician for a specific medical condition, but not for cosmetic purposes (that is, to stimulate hair growth).
-Physician's diagnosis letter required.
+Medical Diagnosis is required.

 Prosthesis - See Artificial limb.